 On August 27, 2007 we were very excited to open a new lower level education wing with seven new classrooms for our expanding Sunday School program!

-Nikki Raye serves as the Pastor and leader for both services.
-She provides pastoral care to the congregation and trains leaders within the congregation.
+Stephen serves as the Pastor and leader for both services.
+He provides pastoral care to the congregation and trains leaders within the congregation.

 Christy plans and directs music for both the contemporary and traditional services.
 She also organizes guest musicians.
 She provides music for funerals, memorial services and weddings.